Greenstand/Greenstand-Overview/Roadmap.md

 ### Advanced GIS features and Data Analysis

-### Tree Traidng
+### Tree Token Traidng
-+ Ability to trade the "ownership" of a tree for real money
++ Ability to trade the "ownership" of tree tokens for real money or services.